meshery/meshery/docs/pages/concepts/logical/models.md

 ### Policy

 [Policy](policies) includes constructs for managing metrics, defining actions, and specifying color properties of components or designs.
 These constructs help in monitoring, controlling, and visualizing different aspects of the Meshery ecosystem.
+See [Policies]({{site.baseurl}}/concepts/logical/policies) for more details.

 ### Relationships

 [Relationships](relationships) define the nature of interaction between interconnected components in Model.
 They represent various types of connections and dependencies between components, such as hierarchical, network, or default relationships.
 Relationships have selectors, metadata, and optional parameters.
+See [Relationships]({{site.baseurl}}/concepts/logical/relationships) fro more details.

 #### Evaluation of Relationships